 Well, now you’re officially on board!
 Workshops constitute an essential part of the Miquido process.
 Not only do they help us get on with the execution faster, but they also ensure you, as our business partner, are fully engaged every step of the way.

 We don’t want to confuse you with a bunch of technical buzzwords while you’re sitting idly hoping for the best outcome.
 We want you to understand exactly what we’re doing at every given moment, why we are doing it, and why it’s worth paying for.
 Such workshops help answer core business questions, identify the most important features, analyse the market, and deliver a primary project scope.

-During this time, you and the development team will build a concept map, define the technology stack and research the tech environment that you could operate in.
+During this time, you and the development team will build a concept map, define the IT tech solutions to implement and research the tech environment that you could operate in.

 If during the previous two steps we were closely working together, this time our team will take care of the main action.
 Based on your vision and strategy, together we will create a very basic prototype of functionalities and UX-based designs of your app, a core, that will be your guideline along the process.